igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/aux/agent`

-Bootstraps the installation of dmon-agent services on nodes who are note marked as already active.
+Bootstraps the installation of dmon-agent services on nodes that are note marked as already active.
 It only works if all nodes have the same authentication.

 `GET` `/v1/overlord/aux/deploy`